Azure/nxtools/README.md

 - Leveraging PowerShell's idosyncratic value-add such as Pipeline, streams and more.
 - Passing through objects such as `[nxLocalUser]`, `[nxLocalGroup]`, `[nxFile]`, removing the need for parsing.
 - Offering cmdlets for imperative invocation.
-- DSC Resources for declarative state representation to use with Azure Policy Guest Configuration.
+- DSC Resources for declarative state representation to use with Azure Automanage Machine Configuration.
-- Pre-built Guest Configuration Package to be used in Policies.
+- Pre-built Machine Configuration Package to be used in Policies.

 ---